Khonology2/Module5/README.md

 - Zero lint errors: run `dart analyze` before committing.
 - Assets naming: avoid spaces in filenames and folder names; use underscores `_` instead.
 After any rename, update all references and ensure the path is declared in `flutter.assets` in `pubspec.yaml`.
 Size images appropriately for their placement.

-## Surf-Push Workflow

-- In chat, send `surf-push` to generate a single combined commit message for all current changes, then commit and push to the current branch.

 ## Recent UI Updates

 - Team Chats: added back button in header using `Navigator.maybePop()`.